-- Increase the number of permanent supportive housing units for chronically homeless individuals. - Dedicate 20 project-based housing choice vouchers to Permanent Supportive Housing development(s) for chronically homeless households by 2022. - In partnership with mental health and homeless service providers, apply for HUD's Mainstream Voucher program to serve 20 additional formerly homeless households in Permanent Supportive Housing or Rapid Re-Housing39. - Dedicate funding to create one additional supportive housing case manager position to assist formerly homeless households in maintaining housing stability. - Support the creation of a "Move-On" program to assist formerly homeless households currently in Permanent Supportive Housing or Rapid Re-Housing who no longer need intensive supportive services transition out of those programs and remain stably housed. - Establish a Housing Choice Voucher preference for formerly homeless households in Permanent Supportive Housing or Rapid Re-Housing programs.
+- Increase the number of permanent supportive housing units for chronically homeless individuals. - Dedicate 20 project-based housing choice vouchers to Permanent Supportive Housing development(s) for chronically homeless households by 2022. - In partnership with mental health and homeless service providers, apply for HUD's Mainstream Voucher program to serve 20 additional formerly homeless households in Permanent Supportive Housing or Rapid Re-Housing. - Dedicate funding to create one additional supportive housing case manager position to assist formerly homeless households in maintaining housing stability. - Support the creation of a "Move-On" program to assist formerly homeless households currently in Permanent Supportive Housing or Rapid Re-Housing who no longer need intensive supportive services transition out of those programs and remain stably housed.